tonikolaba/BatBat-Game/README.md

 ```

-:bookmark_tabs: **If you want to play the game on Windows (7, 8, 10) the setup file can be found on [BatBat-Setup](https://github.com/tonikolaba/download/tree/master/Windows/BatBat%20Game) and any other information for any error or problem.**
+:bookmark_tabs: **If you want to play the game on Windows (7, 8, 10) the setup file can be found on [BatBat-Setup](https://github.com/tonikolaba/download/tree/master/Windows/BatBat%20Game) or [GameJolt](http://gamejolt.com/games/BatBat-Game/264212) and any other information for any error or problem.**

 Simply!